+Sarcoidosis is what’s known as a multisystem disorder.
 Symptoms vary depending on the affected body parts.
-Sarcoidosis usually affects the lungs, so you may experience a cough, fever, and shortness of breath.
+It usually affects the lungs, so you may experience a cough, fever, and shortness of breath.
 If the lymph nodes are involved, they typically become enlarged.

 Your doctor may take a sample of your blood and test it for markers of inflammation.
 Inflammatory markers can be helpful in diagnosing the condition, especially if sarcoidosis is affecting organs other than your lungs.
 Your doctor may also test your blood for evidence of conditions that mimic sarcoidosis, such as tuberculosis.

+People with sarcoidosis may have trouble exhaling a normal amount of air.
 Pulmonary function testing assesses lung function and possible damage by measuring how much air your lungs can hold, how quickly you can inhale and exhale, and how much oxygen your lungs deliver to the blood.

 Spirometry is the test most commonly used to measure pulmonary function.
 It measures how much and how quickly you can move air out of your lungs.
 During this test, you breathe into a mouthpiece attached to a recording device called a spirometer.
 The results may be printed out on a chart for your doctor to analyze.
-People with sarcoidosis may have trouble exhaling a normal amount of air.

 The doctor uses tiny instruments threaded through the bronchoscope to remove lung tissue samples, which are sent to a lab.
 A pathologist—a doctor who studies diseases in the laboratory—can help rule out or confirm a diagnosis of sarcoidosis.